 Just little ol’ me.
 My name is Kari and I’m the Founder and Creative Director of Plot Creative Studio based in Seattle.
-I accidentally found my dream job as a graphic designer and brand strategist in 2006, and worked as an independent designer for nine years.
-In 2015, I moved to the West Coast to get closer to the tech industry and build a boutique agency for progressive service companies.
+I accidentally found my dream job as a graphic designer and brand strategist in 2006, and worked independently for nine years.
+In 2015, I moved to the West Coast to get closer to the tech industry and build a boutique agency for progressive companies.

 Who is Lean Design for Startups for?